-- · Student Health Records: (Not required for admission consideration; required if admitted, by the start of your first semester.) - Measles, mumps, and rubella (MMR).
-Proof of immunization for measles, mumps, and rubella requires two doses of vaccine given no less than one month apart, or positive serologic tests. - · Students ages 21 and younger must provide documentation of immunity against meningococcal disease given at or after age 16. - All students must complete the tuberculosis questionnaire.
+• Student Health Records: (Not required for admission consideration; if admitted, required during the first semester.)

+- Measles, mumps, and rubella (MMR).
+Proof of immunization for measles, mumps, and rubella requires two doses of vaccine given no less than one month apart, or positive serologic tests. - Meningococcal disease.
+Students ages 21 and younger must provide documentation of immunity against meningococcal disease given at or after age 16. - Tuberculosis.
+All students must complete the tuberculosis questionnaire.